UMI-on-Air: Embodiment-Aware Guidance for Embodiment-Agnostic Visuomotor Policies: Related Works

-To incorporate embodiment information into policy representations, recent works have developed specialized model architectures.
+To incorporate embodiment information into policy representations, recent works developed specialized model architectures.
 Embodiment-aware policies leveraged graph neural networks (GNNs), explicitly modeling robot structures as graphs, with joints as nodes and links as edges~\cite{wang2018nervenet, huang2020one}.
-Subsequent works have explored transformer-based models, motivated by their superior representational capacity~\cite{kurin2020my, gupta2022metamorph, sferrazza2024body, patel2024get}.
-Embodiment-aware architectures have demonstrated impressive zero-shot generalization capabilities within RL contexts by using large-scale training with extensive embodiment randomization, yet their adoption within imitation learning remains limited due to a lack of such data.
+Subsequent works explored transformer-based models, motivated by their superior representational capacity~\cite{kurin2020my, gupta2022metamorph, sferrazza2024body, patel2024get}.
+Embodiment-aware architectures showed impressive zero-shot generalization capabilities within RL contexts by using large-scale training with extensive embodiment randomization, yet their adoption within imitation learning remains limited due to data scarcity.
 In contrast, our work proposes incorporating embodiment-awareness during inference time by integrating feedback from a low-level embodiment-specific controller into a diffusion policy's trajectory generation process.
 By iteratively guiding diffusion-based sampling toward controller-feasible trajectories, we gain the benefits of abstraction from an ee-centric action space while producing trajectories that respect the robot's physical constraints.